jbohren/rosdocked/README.md

 ## rosdocked

-Run ROS Ubuntu Trusty / indigo on any platform with a shared username, home directory, and X11.
+Run ROS Indigo on Ubuntu Trusty within Docker on any platform with a shared username, home directory, and X11.

 This enables you to build and run a persistent ROS Indigo workspace as long as you can run Docker images.